-A RTW plan is an individualized plan for the injured worker that considers their functional limitations, rehabilitation or treatment plan, and the availability of suitable work.
+A Return to Work (RTW) plan is an individualized plan for the injured worker that considers their functional limitations, rehabilitation or treatment plan, and the availability of suitable work.
 The plan assists them in either remaining at work or returning to work as soon as medically and safely as possible.

 Can I use the RTW program for non-work related injuries?